 The graph below shows represents simple test on moisture absorption and forms the basis for a minimum of 120 mm of loose fill material for an effective capillary break.

 Secil NHLs have been available since 1891 and have made a huge contribution to the construction market in Portugal.

-Secil NHL5 is fast setting and ideal for limecrete floors whether used with sand aggregates or insulating aggregate such as ‘light expanded clay aggregate’.
+Secil NHL5 is fast setting and ideal for limecrete floors when used with a suitable aggregate such as Techniclay ‘light expanded clay aggregate’.